futurestages/OnBoardXR_Landing_Page/docs/mandy-canales.md

 Mandy began the [21-Day Challenge]() in the early Summer of 2022 to devise a full format performance using OnBoardXR's asynchronous pipeline for live performance.
 She began sharing early prototypes and work sessions for an interactive gameshow in the afterlife with plans to mount a performance later in the calendar year.

 ### The Constellation Project
 Spaceholder was invited and included in the ["`OnBoardXR presents..."
-Charting The Stars`](./obxr-charting-stars.md) season for Active Replica's Constellation Project and Mandy was joined by VR performers Braden Roy and .
+Charting The Stars`](./obxr-charting-stars.md) season for Active Replica's Constellation Project and Mandy was joined by VR performers Braden Roy and Leah Sullivan.